jmank88/logmon/README.md

 ## Features

-- Consumes an actively written-to w3c-formatted HTTP access log (https://en.wikipedia.org/wiki/Common_Log_Format).
+- Consumes an actively written-to [w3c-formatted HTTP access log](https://en.wikipedia.org/wiki/Common_Log_Format).
 Logs can be read from stdin, or from a file via the -f flag.

-- Every 10s, the total hits and a summary of hit counts per section, method, protocol, and status code is written (a section is defined as being what's before the second '/' in a URL. i.e. the section for "http://my.site.com/pages/create' is "http://my.site.com/pages").
+- Every 10s, the total hits and a summary of hit counts per section, method, protocol, and status code is written (a section is defined as being what's before the second `/` in a URL. i.e. the section for `http://my.site.com/pages/create` is `http://my.site.com/pages`).

 - The application remains running until it reaches EOF or an error is encountered.

 - A high traffic alert will be triggered when the average traffic per interval over the last httDuration exceeds the value specified by the -h flag.

 - A recovery message will be written when the average traffic per interval over the last httDuration drops back below the value specified by the -h flag.